-Declared a National Health Emergency on March 13, 2020, The CDC has shared that the COVID-19 health risk in the U.S. is a "elevated risk of exposure" at this time for the general public.
-Employers with employees who travel to international locations that are affected are also at an elevated risk.
+Declared a National Health Emergency on March 13, 2020, the CDC has shared that the COVID-19 transmission level is in the U.S. is a "widespread ongoing transmission without restrictions on entry" from other counties into the U.S. Employers with employees who travel to international locations that are affected are also at an elevated risk and countries may have restrictions for entry.
 Workers in health care and anyone who has had close contact with persons affected with COVID-19 have a higher risk of contracting COVID-19.
 Employer policies should take into consideration the chance for risk and exposure of the employees, along with considering the potential of exposure from outside sources.